sybrew/the-seo-framework/readme.txt

 TODO set db version to 4100.
 TODO make non-rewritable post types includable, but exclude them for users that upgrade?

+TODO reconsider pagebuilder support for content.
+Not all page builders rely on shortcodes.
+	* Candidates: Elementor & Beaver Builder.

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO optimization (yes, SEO optimization).